zl64/mm-rando/README.md

 ### FAQS

-Q: My ROM doesn't seem to work what's wrong?
-A: The ROM should be a .z64 file (big endian).
-If it is not .z64 it will not work.
-Make sure you are not trying to use a ROM with a .n64 or .v64 extension.
-You will have to use Tool64 here to byteswap your ROM to "Big Endian": https://www.zophar.net/utilities/n64aud/tool-n64.html Also do NOT re-randomize a already randomized rom.

-Q: I renamed my ROM to .z64 but it's not working?
-A: DO NOT RENAME YOUR ROM!
-It has to be BYTESWAPED using Tool64 for it to work properly!

 Q: It says I need the expansion pack when I try to boot!
 How do I fix this?
 A: You need to be sure you are running the game with 8MB of ram (memory) not 4MB.
 In P64 this can be found in Options > Settings > settings: MAJORAS MASK > Set memory to 8MB